 If you've suffered from any of these hardships, consult with a verified Onglyza attorney.
 An experienced attorney can review your case and provide you with options and assistance in getting your money back.

-For assistance with your Onglyza case, click here to find Onglyza attorneys near you or find attorneys in a different state.
+For assistance with your Onglyza case, click here to find Onglyza lawyers near you or find lawyers in a different state.